danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.deleteHistory.html" name="channels.deleteHistory">Delete the history of a supergroup: channels.deleteHistory</a>

-* <a href="account.deleteAccount.html" name="account.deleteAccount">Delete the user's account from the telegram servers.
-Can be used, for example, to delete the account of a user that provided the login code, but forgot the 2FA password and no recovery method is configured: account.deleteAccount</a>
+* <a href="account.deleteAccount.html" name="account.deleteAccount">Delete the user's account from the telegram servers: account.deleteAccount</a>

 * <a href="account.unregisterDevice.html" name="account.unregisterDevice">Deletes a device by its token, stops sending PUSH-notifications to it: account.unregisterDevice</a>